 By default the profiles for smbd and nmbd are in complain mode allowing Samba to work without modifying the profile, and only logging errors.
-To place the smbd profile into enforce mode, and have Samba work as expected, the profile will need to be modified to reflect any directories that are shared.
+There is no need to add exceptions for the shares, as the smbd service unit takes care of doing that automatically via a helper script.